-WGA binds to GlcNAc-containing structures in C. neoformans.
-Sialic acids and β 1,4GlcNAc oligomers are recognized by WGA (1, 26, 32).
-We first investigated whether the WGA-binding molecules at the cryptococcal surface corresponded to sialic acids, since these sugars were previously reported as cell wall components of C. neoformans (37).
+sialic acids, since these sugars were previously reported as cell wall components of C. neoformans (37).
 Sialidase treatment did not affect WGA binding to C. neoformans (data not shown).
-Importantly, the pattern of binding of the succinylated lectin, which has no affinity for sialic acids, was similar to that observed after incubation of C. neoformans with unmodified WGA (Figure 4A).
-The identification of hyaluronic acid as the WGA target in C. neoformans was also discarded, since the affinity of WGA by C. neoformans cells was not influenced by the presence of the polysaccharide during incubation of fungi with the lectin (not shown).
-These results were confirmed by the fact that only in a very small fraction of the cryptococcal population we observed overlaying fluorescence between the regions recognized by WGA and hyaluronic acid-binding protein (data not shown).
+Importantly, the pattern of binding of the succinylated lectin, which has no affinity for sialic acids, was similar to that observed after the incubation of C. neoformans with unmodified WGA (Fig. 4A).
+The identification of hyaluronic acid as the WGA target in C. neoformans cells was not influenced by the presence of the polysaccharide during the incubation of fungi with the lectin (not shown).
+These results were confirmed by the fact that only in a very small fraction of the cryptococcal population did we observe overlying fluorescence between the regions recognized by WGA and hyaluronic acid-binding protein (data not shown).

-The levels of WGA binding to C. neoformans were similar when incubations of fungal cells with the lectin were performed under standard conditions or in the presence of a chitin suspension (Figure 4B).
-This observation is in full agreement with data presented in Figure 2, demonstrating that calcofluor and WGA recognize clearly different cellular sites, and with a previous demonstration that the lectin binds chitooligosaccharides with more affinity than chitin (1, 32).
+The levels of WGA binding to C. neoformans were similar when incubations of fungal cells with the lectin were performed under standard conditions or in the presence of a chitin suspension (Fig. 4B).
+This observation is in full agreement with the data presented in Fig. 2 demonstrating that calcofluor and WGA recognize clearly different cellular sites and with a previous demonstration that the lectin binds chitooligosaccharides with more affinity than chitin (1, 32).
 In this context, a partial hydrolysis of chitin was performed to generate a mixture of oligosaccharides (31).
 This mixture was used in competition assays.
 In the presence of the oligosaccharide mixture, lectin binding to C. neoformans was clearly inhibited.
-WGA binding to cryptococci was unaffected by the presence of the non related carbohydrate stachyose, a tetraoligosaccharide consisting of β -D-fructofuranosyl-O- α -D-galactopyranosyl- $(1 \rightarrow 6)$ -O- α -D-galactopyranosyl- $(1\rightarrow 6)$ - α -D-glucopyranoside.
+WGA binding to cryptococci was unaffected by the presence of the nonrelated carbohydrate stachyose, a tetraoligosaccharide consisting of β -D-fructofuranosyl-O- α -D-galactopyranosyl- $(1\rightarrow 6)$ -O- α -Dgalactopyranosyl- $(1\rightarrow 6)$ - α -D-glucopyranoside.
 This observation supports the idea that the inhibition of lectin binding by the chitooligosaccharide mixture was specific.
-In combination, these results are interpreted as indicating that WGA interacts preferably with GlcNAc-containing oligomers at the surface of C. neoformans, as described for bud
+In combination, these results are interpreted as indicating that WGA interacts preferentially with GlcNAc-containing oligomers at the surface of C. neoformans, as described for bud scars in other fungal species (7, 8).
+Peptidase treatment did not affect WGA binding to cryptococci (not shown).

 Chitinase, but not trypsin, releases GXM from C. neoformans.
 The finding that the WGA-binding structures in C. neoformans were in close association with capsular components suggested a role for GlcNAc oligomers in capsule anchoring.
 These molecules, in principle, could be components of glycoproteins or represent small branches of chitin.
 To discriminate between the two hypotheses, we treated C. neoformans cells with trypsin and chitinase and measured capsule size and concentrations of released GXM.
 Trypsin treatment did not affect capsule size (not shown).
-Supernatants of cells treated with trypsin, but not with buffer alone, contained polypeptides in the range of 5 to 10 kDa, as determined by SDS-PAGE analysis (data not shown).
-GXM levels in supernatant from trypsin-treated cells were similar to those detected in supernatants from cells incubated in buffer alone (Figure 5).
-These results indicate that the structures recognized by WGA do not represent proteins and confirm a previous report suggesting that structural proteins are not part of capsular architecture (33).
-In contrast to trypsin, treatment of fungal cells with chitinase released GXM (Figure 5A).
-A more detailed analysis of chitinase-treated cells revealed a dose-dependent release of GXM from C. neoformans, which was accompanied by a decrease in capsule expression (Figure 5B).
-The comparison of control cells with yeast treated with the highest chitinase concentration suggest that the enzyme can cause a decrease of approximately 70% of the capsule size.
+Supernatants of cells treated with trypsin, but not with buffer alone, contained polypeptides in the range of 5 to 10 kDa, as determined by sodium dodecyl sulfate-polyacrylamide gel electrophoresis analysis (data not shown).
+The GXM levels in supernatants from trypsin-treated cells were similar to those detected in supernatants from cells incubated in buffer alone (Fig. 5).
+These results indicate that the structures recognized by WGA do not represent proteins and confirm the results of a previous report suggesting that structural proteins are not part of the capsular architecture (33).
+In contrast to the results with trypsin, the treatment of fungal cells with chitinase released GXM (Fig. 5A).
+A moredetailed analysis of chitinase-treated cells revealed a dosedependent release of GXM from C. neoformans, which was accompanied by a decrease in capsule expression (Fig. 5B).
+The comparison of control cells with yeast cells treated with the highest chitinase concentration suggests that the enzyme can cause a decrease of approximately 70% in the capsule size.